RCRamsey/ky_jail_phone_rates/README.md

 During the age of unlimited call/text plans, rates and fees still apply for the incarcerated and their loved ones.
 This project explores the rates for a 15 minute phone call from 32 Kentucky county jails and the associated impact that poses on parties involved.

-**Title** Rates & Fees STILL Apply
+**Title** Rates & Fees Apply
-**Sub-title** 32 Kentucky County Jail Phone Calls in 2018
+**Sub-title** 2018 Kentucky County Phone Rates from Jail

 ## Part III: Objectives & User Needs
 The stated end goal of most incarceration facilities is the successful permanent reintegration of their members back into society as responsible citizens and yet their members are expected to accomplish this despite having limited to no connection to the community they are returning to.
 This map's objective is meant to lay bare the blatant roadblocks incarceration facilities construct in preventing this end goal and continuing the cycle of re-incarceration of vulnerable populations.

+An example User scenario:
 Chris, a high school civics teacher has a 30 year old sister named Erica and a nephew (Erica's son).
 Erica lost her full time job as a waitress during the Coronavirus pandemic.
 During this time her motor vehicle insurance expired and she had to choose between paying it and paying for groceries.
 She continued driving to drop her son off with Chris (teaching virtually) while job hunting and was pulled over for a darkened tail light.
 She received a traffic ticket for lack of car insurance but since she still hasn't found a job she never has spare cash to pay the ticket ($250).
 She was later arrested and placed in jail until her court date.
-Chris waits until late at night concerned that his sister has picked up his nephew yet.
+Chris waits until late at night concerned that his sister hasn't picked up his nephew yet.

 Erica attempts to call Chris, to inform him of the situation, ask if he could take care of her son long term and hire an attorney.
 When Chris first answers the phone an automated voice says,